malithsen/playmyway/README.md

 Note: Debian/Ubuntu users would need to install ALSA headers if not already installed: `sudo apt-get install libasound2-dev`

 Configuration
 =============

+All configurations could be made in PlayerConfig

-1. Change the path to point the songs directory
+1. Change the PATH to point to the songs directory
-2. Set credentials for admin user
+2. Set credentials for admin